 At A-level students study the AQA syllabus (7042), Option 1C and 2O.
 They sit two exams of 2 hours 30 minutes in Y13.
 Each exam is worth 40% of the final grade.
 There is one piece of coursework which is completed in Y13 and is in the form of an essay of 3500 words on the Russian Revolution of February 1917.
 This is worth 20% of the final mark.
 Option 1C is the breadth study and is on the Tudors, 1485-1603.
 Option 2O is the depth study and covers Germany 1918-45.

 The History department aims to have a trip or visit for each year group which enhances and consolidates their learning.
 Year 7 students visit Chepstow Castle.
 In Year 8 students go to Big Pit.
 In Year 9 a visiting speaker gives a talk on trench warfare.
-GCSE students get the opportunity to go on a WWI battlefields tour.
+GCSE students will have the opportunity to go on a trip related to part of their course.
 Sixth Form students are offered a trip to Auschwitz and Krakow.